Gun laws in California: Microstamping

 On May 17, 2013, the state attorney general began enforcing a new law requiring that semi-automatic pistols incorporate microstamping.
 With this technology, very small markings are engraved, using a laser, on the tip of the firing pin and on the breechface of the firearm.
 When the gun is fired, these etchings may be transferred to the primer by the firing pin, and to the cartridge case head by the breechface, using the pressure created when a round is fired.
 If successful, this imprints two identifying numbers, unique to that gun, on each spent cartridge casing.
 This requirement applies to new guns being added to the California Department of Justice's roster of handguns certified for sale; semi-automatic handgun models already listed on the roster are not required to incorporate microstamping.
 This law was passed in 2007 and the wording in the law stated that it would become effective when the technology was available to at least two manufacturers, unencumbered by a patent.

 Currently no manufacturer actually uses this technology in firearms available to the public.
+As such, new models of handguns are de facto illegal for California residents to purchase.

 In June 2018, in the case of National Shooting Sports Foundation v.
 California, the California Supreme Court upheld the state's microstamping law.
 The court wrote, "Impossibility can occasionally excuse noncompliance with a statute.
 But impossibility does not authorize a court to go beyond interpreting a statute and simply invalidate it."
 A spokesman for the National Shooting Sports Foundation said that no new models of semiautomatic handguns will be marketed in California.

 In August 2018, in the case of Pena v.
 Lindley, the Ninth Circuit found the requirement to be constitutional via the now-invalidated two-step approach.

+On September 29, 2020, Governor Gavin Newsom signed AB 2847 into law.
+Previously, handguns were required to have at least two microstamps before being admitted to the roster.
+After AB 2847 was signed into law, which became effective July 1, 2022, handguns need only one microstamp before being admitted.
+However, for every new handgun satisfying the microstamping criterion along with the other requirements, three handguns not having the mechanical features are to be removed starting from the handgun with the earliest admittance date.

+On February 13, 2023, California Senator Catherine Blakespear introduced SB 452, which would require all handguns to have a microstamp starting January 1, 2027, if passed into law.
+It was eventually modified to go into effect starting January 1, 2028.

+On September 26, 2023, Gavin Newsom signed SB 452 into law.